- What other names is 5-htp known by?

 - Alzheimer's disease.
 Early research suggests that taking 5-HTP by mouth does not help symptoms of Alzheimer's disease.

 - Anxiety.
 Evidence on the effects of 5-HTP for anxiety is unclear.
-Taking up to 300 mg of 5-HTP daily along with carbidopa seems to reduce anxiety symptoms in people with anxiety disorders.
-However, taking 60 mg of 5-HTP daily through the vein does not reduce anxiety in people with panic disorders.
+Early research shows that taking 25-150 mg of 5-HTP by mouth daily along with carbidopa seems to reduce anxiety symptoms in people with anxiety disorders.
+However, other early research shows that taking higher doses of 5-HTP, 225 mg daily or more, seems to make anxiety worse.
+Also, taking 60 mg of 5-HTP daily through the vein does not reduce anxiety in people with panic disorders.

 - Nervous system disorder (Cerebellar ataxia).
 Evidence on the use of 5-HTP for cerebellar ataxia is unclear.
 Early evidence shows that taking 5 mg/kg of 5-HTP daily for 4 months can decrease nervous system dysfunction.
 However, other research shows that taking 5-HTP daily for up to one year does not improve symptoms of cerebellar ataxia.

 - Menopausal symptoms.
-Taking 150 mg of 5-HTP daily for 4 weeks does not reduce hot flashes in postmenopausal women.
+Early research suggests that taking 150 mg of 5-HTP daily for 4 weeks does not reduce hot flashes in postmenopausal women.

 - Migraine headache.
 Evidence on the effects of 5-HTP for the prevention or treatment of migraines in adults is unclear.
 Some studies show that taking 5-HTP daily does not reduce migraines, while other studies show that it might be as beneficial as prescription drugs.
 5-HTP does not seem to reduce migraines in children.